Hand Fetish

 Overview

-Hand partialism, sometimes called cheirophilia or quirofilia, is a sexual interest in which the hands become a primary focus of attraction.
-The fascination may attach to overall hand shape, to slender or strong fingers, to well-kept or adorned nails, to veins and knuckles, or to the expressive way hands move and gesture.
-Because hands are constantly visible in everyday life, many people experience this as a strong aesthetic preference rather than a sharply defined fetish.
-This article traces how the clinical category of partialism formed, how hand interest is expressed, the mechanisms proposed to explain it, and how common it is.
+Hand fetishism, sometimes called cheirophilia or quirofilia, is a sexual interest in which the hands become a primary focus of attraction.
+As a partialism, arousal centred on a non-genital body part, it may attach to overall hand shape, to slender or strong fingers, to well-kept or adorned nails, to veins and knuckles, or to the expressive way hands move and gesture.
+Because hands are on display in nearly every social interaction, many people experience this as a strong aesthetic preference rather than a sharply bounded fetish.
+This article traces how the clinical category of partialism formed, how hand interest is expressed, the mechanisms proposed to explain it, and how common it is relative to other body-part interests.

 History & origins